 What are your weaknesses as a recruiter?
 Could your sourcing skills do with an upgrade?
 Is your objection handling a little rusty?
 Are you a bit technically behind your peers?
 Whatever your weakness, now is the time to address this and ensure that you start the New Year better prepared to achieve success.

 Last but not least, look after yourself.
 Exercise freshens the mind, keeps you alert, ensures you'll start the New Year with an abundance of energy and high self-esteem.
 So don't let the party season and dark winter evenings take their toll.
 Grab the opportunity of these quieter weeks to build in some additional time for exercise in your schedule!

-Hopefully these insights will help you to be more successful in 2016 and beyond.
-Should you decide that joining a different recruitment agency is also something you need to take care of to fulfil your potential, do reach out and we’d be delighted to help.
-If you'd like to have a confidential chat about your options and your marketability, simply give us a call today on +44 (0)203 463 8653
+Hopefully, these insights will help you to be more successful in 2023 and beyond.
+If you'd like to have a confidential chat about your options and your marketability, simply give us a call today on +44 (0)203 883 7677